Jörg Schmadtke

-Jörg Schmadtke (born 16 March 1964) is a German football manager.
-The former coach and goalkeeper works as managing director sport for VFL Wolfsburg, after being vorstand sport at 1.
-FC Köln.
-He played for Fortuna Düsseldorf (until 1993), SC Freiburg (1993–1997) and Bayer 04 Leverkusen (1997–98), all together 266 games in the German Bundesliga.
+Jörg Schmadtke (born 16 March 1964) is a German football executive and former player.
+He previously held managing director roles at 1.
+FC Köln and VfL Wolfsburg and was a former sporting director of Premier League club Liverpool during the 2023–2024 season.
 Schmadtke was involved three times in improving the financial and sports situation of a club considerably.

+Schmadtke played as a goalkeeper for Fortuna Düsseldorf (until 1993), SC Freiburg (1993–1997) and Bayer 04 Leverkusen (1997–98), all together 266 games in the German Bundesliga.

 Playing career

 After A-levels Schmadtke started to study mechanical engineering, later he switched to business administration, but did not complete both.
 From 1985 to 1993 he played for Fortuna Düsseldorf, from 1993 until 1997 for SC Freiburg, and in the 1997–98 season for Bayer Leverkusen.
 He played 266 games in the Bundesliga and received nine yellow and one red card.
 Schmadtke played 106 games in the 2.
 Bundesliga, with two yellow cards.
 In September 1998, he helped out a couple of weeks at Borussia Mönchengladbach but did not play.